Deem02/Deem02/README.md

 - 💡 Completed an intensive Software Engineering Bootcamp
 - 👩🏻‍💻 Experienced in Full-Stack Development using Python, Django, React, and RESTful APIs
-- 🌱 Currently exploring AI and Data Analysis paths to expand my technical horizon
+- 🌱 Currently exploring  and Data Analysis paths to expand my technical horizon

 ---